-Entering system initialization, the digital display of ODU flashes "AU Ad" and "X YZ" in rotation.
-"INIt" means initialization is in progress, "X" represents the address of the ODU, "YZ" represents the number of detected IDUs; the system initialization takes about 3-5 minutes, and automatically proceed to the next step after completion.
+Entering system initialization, the digital display of the ODU flashes "Init" and "X YZ" in rotation.
+"InIt" means initialization is in progress, "X" represents the address of the ODU, "YZ" represents the number of detected IDUs; the system initialization takes about 3-5 minutes, and automatically proceed to the next step after completion.

-Step 7: End
+Step 7: Ending commissioning mode

-After system initialization, if there is no fault in the system, ODU will enter standby mode and the digital display will display "X YZ" ("X" represents the address of the ODU, "YZ" represents the number of detected IDUs), and the unit can be turned on normally.
+After system initialization, if there is no fault in the system, the ODU will enter standby mode and the digital display will display "X YZ" ("X" represents the address of the ODU, "YZ" represents the number of detected IDUs), and the unit can be turned on normally.

-After system initialization, if the ODU detects a fault, the digital display of ODU will display "X YZ" ("X" represents the address of the ODU, "YZ" represents the number of detected IDUs) and the error code in rotation.
+After system initialization, if the ODU detects a fault, the digital display of the ODU will display "X YZ" ("X" represents the address of the ODU, "YZ" represents the number of detected IDUs) and the error code in rotation.
 Please refer to the Error Code Table for troubleshooting, and the unit can be turned on normally after the fault is cleared.